What Attracts Ants To Your Home?

 Our pest control company has fielded more phone calls from customers in the Portland Oregon and Vancouver Washington area dealing with ant infestations this year than in any year that I can remember.
 Although I cannot speak for other exterminator companies, I can point to some contributing factors that I feel have aided in the rise of ants in the Portland Metro area.

 #1- A Very Mild Winter

 If you are a parent of young children like I am, you remember all the wrong forecasts for snow that never came, leaving our little ones disappointed.
-Not only did it not really snow this winter, but we had some downright pleasant days in January and February.
-It never got extremely cold in the Portland area and maintained a second consecutive year of mild weather.
-Without the typical harsh cold, carpenter ants and sugar ants can survive in far greater numbers, so population is probably very high this year compared to previous years.
+Not only did it not snow this winter, but we had some downright pleasant days in January and February.
+It never got freezing in the Portland area and maintained a second consecutive year of mild weather.
+Without the typical harsh cold, carpenter ants and sugar ants can survive in far greater numbers, so the population is probably very high this year compared to previous years.

 #2- Changes In Barometric Pressure

 Our late winter and early spring weather have been enjoyable with long stretches of sunshine, interrupted briefly with a smattering of rain.
 These changes in climate create fluctuations in barometric pressure, and ant colonies move with changes in barometric pressure.
 For example, when the weather flips from sunshine to rain (or the other way around), ants start moving.
 With so much variation of the weather, that means that ants are moving all the time.

 #3- Ants Are Always Bad In The Spring

 Even now, we have had a lot of people asking us why ants are so bad this year.
 We get this question pretty much every year.
 People tend to forget about their past pest problems and always feel like it is worse when they are going through it.
 The truth is, carpenter ants and sugar ants are just terrible in the springtime.